Berghahn Cultural Studies

 Latest Cultural Studies Blog Articles

-We’re publishing twelve paperbacks in just two months.
-See them all here.
-Unique studies at budget-friendly prices, these editions are great for adoptions and reading lists.
-If you want to evaluate their usefulness on a course you teach, please request a digital examination copy: just click through and look for the green ‘Request a review […]
+Unique studies at budget-friendly prices, these March and April paperbacks are great for adoptions and reading lists.
+If you want to evaluate their usefulness on a course you teach, please request a digital examination copy: just click through and look for the green ‘Request a review or examination copy’ button.
+Open Access titles are, of course, freely available […]

 Email List Signup